fbambirra/DDCP/README.md

 # DDCP
 Bayesian inference for diffusion-driven Cox process

-The algorithms are coded in Ox
+The algorithms are coded in Ox.

 Please, download Ox Console (including OxEdit) from the link https://www.doornik.com/download.html.
 Ox is free for academic use.